African Safari Packing List — What to Pack for Your Safari Adventure

 What to pack for an African Safari?
+Follow Below Packing Guide

+These colors serve two purposes: they help you blend into the natural surroundings and, unlike dark blues or blacks, they do not attract tsetse flies.
+Avoid bright whites, which can startle wildlife, and camouflage patterns, which are reserved for military personnel in many African nations.
 Packing for an African safari is vastly different than packing for just about any other trip, and it’s often a challenge for first-time safari-goers.

 Not only do most safari-goers have weight restrictions on bush flights (a typical weight restriction is 15 kilograms or 33 pounds total per person, including camera equipment and carry-ons), but you also have the challenge of knowing which types of clothes to wear on safari are appropriate.
 Our Safari Experts have put together our tips for what to pack for an African safari.